Buddy Hield NBA Preview vs. the Bucks

 Buddy Hield Insights vs. the Bucks

-- This season, Hield has made 5.1 shots from the floor per game, which adds up to 10.5% of his team's total makes.
+- Hield is responsible for taking 11.0% of his team's field goal attempts this season with 10.9 per game.

-- He's attempted 7.4 threes per game, or 19.0% of his team's shots from beyond the arc this season.
+- Hield is averaging 7.4 three-point field goal attempts per game this season, which is 18.3% of his team's tries from beyond the arc.

-- The Pacers rank 12th in possessions per game with 107.3.
-His opponents, the Bucks, have one of the fastest tempos, ranking third with 104.1 possessions per contest.
+- Hield's Pacers average 107.4 possessions per game, which ranks 24th among NBA teams, while the Bucks are one of the league's fastest, ranking sixth with 104.4 possessions per contest.

-- On defense, the Bucks have conceded 118.3 points per game, which is 24th-best in the league.
+- The Bucks are the 24th-best defensive squad in the league, giving up 119.2 points per game.

-- On the glass, the Bucks have given up 44.0 rebounds per contest, which puts them 13th in the NBA.
+- The Bucks are the 21st-ranked squad in the NBA, giving up 44.6 rebounds per contest.

-- Conceding 26.4 assists per contest, the Bucks are the 18th-ranked team in the league.
+- Conceding 26.5 assists per game, the Bucks are the 17th-ranked team in the NBA.

-- Allowing 12.9 made 3-pointers per contest, the Bucks are the 16th-ranked team in the league.
+- In terms of 3-pointers, the Bucks are 15th in the NBA, giving up 12.7 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!